raffaelespazzoli/casl-ansible/docs/PROVISIONING_GCP.md

 ### Configure the gcp service account

 Create a service account by going [here](https://console.cloud.google.com/iam-admin/serviceaccounts).
+Your service account should have the `editor` role.
 Download the json file to a secure location.
 We will refer to that loaction as `$gcp_sa_json`. take note of the service account id (it will look like an email address).
 We will refer to it as `$gcp_sa_id`.